lemons-studios/audio-replacer/README.md

 #### Automatic Install (Recommended)
 > [!TIP]
-> Only follow these instructions if you will be using Chocolatey for individual use.
+> These instructions assume you will be using Chocolatey for individual use.
 For commercial use, see [this page](https://chocolatey.org/)
 Open a PowerShell window as administrator and run the following command:
 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))